-The U.S. Drought Monitor map, released every Thursday, indicates if any portion of the state is experiencing drought and at which of the four levels of intensity, D1 through D4.
-The map is the product of an assessment based on a variety of indexes, indicators and data, as well as input from experts and agencies across the country, including NHDES.
-NHDES tracks New Hampshire’s groundwater levels, stream flows and reservoir levels, as well as validates drought impacts through communication with stakeholders such as well drillers, residential well owners, water utilities, farmers and forest rangers.
+The U.S. Drought Monitor map, which is released every Thursday, indicates if any portion of the state is experiencing drought based on the four levels of intensity: D1, D2, D3, and D4.
+The map is the product of an assessment, which is based on a variety of indexes, indicators and data, as well as input from experts and agencies across the country, including NHDES.
+NHDES tracks New Hampshire’s groundwater levels, stream flows and reservoir levels, as well as validates drought impacts through communication with stakeholders, such as well drillers, residential well owners, water utilities, farmers and forest rangers.

 Outdoor Water Use Restrictions

-During a drought, NHDES posts and maintains a list of communities and public water utilities imposing outdoor water use restrictions.
-Pursuant to RSA 41:11-d, municipalities have authority to restrict lawn watering within jurisdictional boundaries, meaning residential well owners and other businesses relying on private wells may be subject to restrictions.
-Public water suppliers also have authority to impose lawn watering and other outdoor water use restrictions on customers.
+During a drought, NHDES posts and maintains a list of towns and public water systems imposing outdoor water use restrictions.
+Pursuant to RSA 41:11-d, municipalities have the authority to restrict lawn watering within jurisdictional boundaries, which means that residential well owners and other businesses relying on private wells may be subject to restrictions.
+Public water suppliers also have the authority to impose lawn watering and other outdoor water use restrictions on customers.

 Drought Preparedness and Response

-In New Hampshire, drought preparedness and response efforts are coordinated through a Drought Management Team (DMT) comprised of 30 stakeholders and led by the New Hampshire Department of Environmental Services (NHDES).
+In New Hampshire, drought preparedness and response efforts are coordinated through a Drought Management Team (DMT), which is comprised of 30 stakeholders and led by the New Hampshire Department of Environmental Services (NHDES).
 The DMT meets as necessary to assess and respond to drought conditions, as well as to continue drought preparedness and response planning.
 Presentations from past DMT meetings are available for review.

-During a drought, NHDES works closely with DMT members, public water systems and municipalities to collect and disseminate information related to drought conditions and forecasts, water restrictions, emergency supply guidance, drought impacts, and residential well management.
+During a drought, NHDES works closely with DMT members, public water systems and municipalities to collect and disseminate information related to drought conditions, drought forecasts, water restrictions, emergency supply guidance, drought impacts, and residential well management.
+These drought updates are available on the NHDES website.
 For more detailed information related to the drought planning, preparedness and response efforts of the DMT, see the New Hampshire Drought Management Plan.

 Emergency Information and Drought Guidance

-Despite all efforts to prepare for a drought, water is a finite resource and based on history, wells will go dry and surface water sources will be reduced.
+Despite all efforts to prepare for a drought, water is a finite resource.
+Based on previous drought experiences in New Hampshire, wells will go dry and surface water sources will be reduced during a drought.
 Everybody has a part to play in planning for drought and sustaining water supplies during drought conditions.
-Guidance on topics such as curbing water use, implementing outdoor water restrictions, and what to do in the case of a well failure is available for municipalities, water utilities, residential and other private well owners, and the public.
+Guidance on topics, such as curbing water use, implementing outdoor water use restrictions, and what to do in the case of a well failure, is available for municipalities, water utilities, residential and other private well owners, and the public.
 See the tabs below for resources.